TullyE/ArduinoWOL/README.md

   Click High performance
   Press the windows key and type cmd > click run as administrator type `powercfg -h off` to disable fast startup
-&nbsp;&nbsp;&nbsp;&nbsp;*****;I found this setting resets when I unplug my pc from the wall (while it's shutdown of course).
+&nbsp;&nbsp;&nbsp;&nbsp;*I found this setting resets when I unplug my pc from the wall (while it's shutdown of course).
 Not sure if this is a universal quality but it is something to note.
 I spent HOURS trouble shooting my WOL setup on for this to be the issue
   This is some more text
 ##NEW HEADER